lammps/lammps/doc/src/fix_bond_swap.rst

 reduce the likelihood of a reverse swap occurring soon after an initial swap.

+NOTE: is cutoff applied to all new bonds?

-For each monomer A1, its neighbors are examined to find a possible B1 monomer.
-Both A1 and B1 must be in the fix group, their separation must be less than the specified *cutoff*\ , and the molecule IDs of A1 and B1 must be the same (see below).
-If a suitable partner is found, the energy change due to swapping the 2 bonds is computed.
+For each monomer A1, its neighbors are looped over as B1 monomers.
+All bond partners of both A1 and B1 are also looped over.
+For a pair of A1-A2 and B1-B2 bonds to be eligible for swapping, these criteria must be met.
+All 4 monomers must be in the fix group.
+The separation between A1 and B1 must be less than the specified *cutoff*\ .
+And the molecule IDs of A1 and B1 must be the same (see below).
+If an eligible B1 partner is found, the energy change due to swapping the 2 bonds is computed.
 This includes changes in pairwise, bond, and angle energies due to the altered connectivity of the 2 chains.
 Dihedral and improper interactions are not allowed to be defined when this fix is used.

 If the energy decreases due to the swap operation, the bond swap is accepted.
 If the energy increases it is accepted with probability